tpiliposian/not-awesome-web3-security-roadmap/README.md

 Don’t spend too long on this part either, because I strongly believe that the best way to learn deeply is during your first audits.
 For now, you just need a big-picture understanding of everything.

+Remember this book about AMM, this is gold, now it may be a bit hard, but thius is must read: [Automated Market Makers: A Practical Guide to Decentralized Exchanges and Cryptocurrency Trading](https://www.oreilly.com/library/view/automated-market-makers/9781484286166/).

+## X2

 ## CTFs

 ## Contests and Bug Bounties

 ## Traditional Roadmaps